DanielHe4rt/SOLID4Noobs/en/docs/2-ocp.md

 Route::get('auth/oauth/{provider}', [AuthController:: class, 'getOAuth']);
 ```

-Only changing this route prefix, you can already understant that we're going to make things more generic having in sight that has a pattern.
+Only changing this route prefix, you can already understand that we're going to make things more generic having in sight that there is a pattern.
 Now we're going to change our controller to support these changes:

 ```php
 // app/Http/Controllers/AuthController.php